Why the Music Industry Should Follow This Label’s Mental Health Initiative

 When you’re on the road, tensions run high, and patience runs thin.
 Naturally, it’s hard to open up to the people around you without feeling like a burden (or at the very least, a buzzkill).
 So in some ways, time off seems be sacred.
 Eventually though, reality kicks in.
 If you’re even able to find consistent nine-to-five between tours, you’re lucky; if you find yourself in a position with benefits elsewhere, you’re a rarity.
 It’s even harder to balance when you’re on the come up.
 That’s why Royal Mountain’s funding is so vital.

-“I realize I may never have constant income, I may never have benefits for mental health, and i do have expenses related to it,” said Ellis, an Ontario singer who signed to Royal Mountain early this year.
+“I realise I may never have constant income, I may never have benefits for mental health, and i do have expenses related to it,” said Ellis, an Ontario singer who signed to Royal Mountain early this year.
 “I’m on medication for depression and anxiety, and I see a therapist, so having that budget is like...
 I’m really grateful for it.”

 Ellis admits to being overly open about her mental health, however, many artists can be quick to dismiss their own wellbeing.
 That behaviour is likely a result of the extreme highs felt while performing, Versteeg suggests.

 “The hour on stage, every musician will say that’s the best part of the day, you know?
 And that’s why you do the other parts that are hard—the late nights ,and the long drives, and the months at a time away from home,” he said.
 “That’s why we do it, it’s so fun.”

 The problem with that, as Versteeg explained, is having to “go on stage, often when you are quite mentally unwell from touring.”
 It’s a feeling I’m all too familiar with – one that can make pushing on seemingly unbearable.